magomimmo/modern-cljs/doc/tutorial-14.md

     (listen! (by-id "calc") :mouseout remove-help!)))
 ```

-As you can see we have to wrap in an anounymous funtion the original
+As you can see we wrapped the original `calculate` function inside an
-`calcualte` function, which now receive the event as an argument.
+anonymous function, which now receive the event as an argument.

-Now we need to modify the `calculate` function definition to be able to
+Now we need to modify the `calculate` function definition to be able
-prevenet the `click` event to be passed on to the `action` of the
+to prevenet the `click` event to be passed to the `action` of the
 Shopping form as follows.

 ```clojure